Academic Freedom Policy

 for their remaining course work and they have met all other graduation requirements

-by the third Friday in April.
+by the second Friday in April.
 Students graduating with an associate degree must

 also complete the general education competency assessment.